Ikemura-kei/RM2021-Final-Proj-Template/RM-2020-BluePill-5.6.1/README.md

 > Note: You are not forced to follow the project structure, although recommended.

-If you add any __NEW FOLDER__ (not new files) inside `FinalProjCore` or inside any folders inside `FinalProjCore`, you need to adjust the Makefile: `final_proj_core.mk`.
+If you add any __NEW FOLDER__ (not new files) inside `FinalProjCore` or inside any folders inside `FinalProjCore`, you need to adjust the Makefile: `final_proj.mk`.
 You can easily see the patern.
 If you don't want to get involved with Makefiles, just don't add any new folders.

 ## Compile